bjoerge/esphew/README.md

 to serve the contents of a file or some generated JSON things get more complicated when we want to present a dynamically generated web page to the user.

-**phew!** provides a templating engine which allows you to write normal HTML with fragments of Python code embedded to output variable values, parse input, or dynamically load assets.
+**esphew!** provides a templating engine which allows you to write normal HTML with fragments of Python code embedded to output variable values, parse input, or dynamically load assets.